-If you or your loved one is suffering from alcohol or drug addictions, indeed, help is just a phone call away.
+If you or your loved one suffers from alcohol or drug addictions, help is just a phone call away.
 Professional addiction treatment is necessary for fast and effective recovery.
 Contact us today at We Level Up treatment facility.
-We provide utmost care with doctors and medical staff available 24/7 for life-changing and lasting recovery.
-We offer an enhanced opportunity to return to a fulfilling and productive life
+We provide the utmost care with doctors and medical staff available 24/7 for life-changing and lasting recovery.
+We offer an enhanced opportunity to return to a fulfilling and productive life.

 Begin with a free call to an addiction & behavioral health treatment advisor.
 Learn more about our dual-diagnosis programs.
 The We Level Up treatment center network delivers recovery programs that vary by each treatment facility.
 Call to learn more.

 - Personalized Care

 - World-class Amenities